-The small but beautiful yellow or white flowers on the ionantha appear at the top of striking purple-toned shoots.
+Tillandsia ionantha only blooms once, right before it dies.
+This can happen at any time, year-round.
+The small, beautiful yellow or white flowers appear at the top of striking purple-toned shoots.
 During this bloom phase, the leaves on the plant also become more eye-catching, developing pink or reddish hues.
-It's no surprise that they're also often called 'blushing bride air plants.'

 |Botanical Name||Tillandsia ionantha|